 The Compensation Consultant provides various executive compensation services to the Compensation Committee pursuant to a written consulting agreement between the Compensation Committee and the Compensation Consultant.
 Generally, these services include, among others, (i) advising the Compensation Committee on the principal aspects of our executive compensation program and director compensation program and evolving industry practices; (ii) presenting information to assist the Compensation Committee in determining the appropriate peer group to be used to evaluate the competitiveness of our compensation program; (iii) providing market information and analysis regarding the competitiveness of our program design and our award values in relationship to our performance; and (iv) preparing recommendations based on the Company's performance, current market trends and corporate governance matters.
-The Compensation Committee recognizes that it is essential to receive objective advice from its outside compensation consultant.
-Historically, FTI Consulting was engaged by management to perform a variety of tax structuring and compliance services unrelated to executive compensation.
+The Compensation Committee recognizes that it is essential to receive objective advice from its outside compensation.
 Although these services were not formally approved in advance by the Compensation Committee, the Compensation Committee was aware of and approved of FTI Consulting's role as a provider of non-executive compensation related services to us.
-FTI Consulting reports to the Compensation Committee has determined that FTI Consulting takes to ensure that its executive compensation consulting services are objective.
-The Compensation Committee has the FTI Consulting takes to ensure that its executive compensation consulting services are objective.
+FTI Consulting reports to the Compensation Committee any such services and fees annually, in connection with its retention, and upon the reasonable request of the Compensation Committee.
+The Compensation Committee has determined that FTI Consulting advice is objective and free from the influence of management.
+The Compensation Committee also closely examines the safeguards and steps that FTI Consulting takes to ensure that its executive compensation consulting services are objective.
 The Compensation Committee takes the following factors into consideration:

-The Compensation Committee directly hired and has the authority to terminate FTI Consulting engagement for executive compensation related services.
+- The Compensation Committee directly hired and has the authority to terminate FTI Consulting engagement for executive compensation related services.

-- The Compensation Committee solely determined the terms and conditions of FTI Consulting's engagement for compensation related services, including the fees charged. - × FTI Consulting is engaged by and reports directly to the Compensation Committee for all executive compensation services. - ★ FTI Consulting has direct access to members of the Compensation Committee during and between meetings.
+- The Compensation Committee solely determined the terms and conditions of FTI Consulting's engagement for compensation related services, including the fees charged. - FTI Consulting is engaged by and reports directly to the Compensation Committee for all executive compensation services. - FTI Consulting has direct access to members of the Compensation Committee during and between meetings.

 During 2014, we paid FTI Consulting \$137,740 in consulting fees directly related to executive, Board and other compensation-related services performed for the Compensation Committee.
 During the same period, we paid FTI Consulting \$191,483 for its tax structuring and compliance consulting services unrelated to executive, Board and compensation matters.
-Notwithstanding the Compensation Committee's rigorous review of FTI Consulting's advice is objective and free from management's influence, the Company has engaged different professional advisors to provide tax planning and compliance services beginning with the 2014 tax year.
+Notwithstanding the Compensation Committee's rigorous review of FTI Consulting's independence, and its determination that FTI Consulting's advice is objective and free from management's influence, the Company has engaged different professional advisors to provide tax planning and compliance services beginning with the 2014 tax year.